Iteranya/anita-cms/README.md

 - The "Menu Updater" Role: Does the restaurant owner only need to change prices?
 Create a role that has UPDATE permission on the cafe-menu collection, but NO ACCESS to Pages, Settings, or Media.
 They won't even see the other buttons.
 - The "Blog Writer" Role: Give them access to Asta (Markdown) to write news, but block access to Aina (Builder) so they can't break the layout.
-- System Locks: Critical pages (like Home or 404) are protected by System Tags.
-Even if you give a client "Delete Page" permissions, Anita will refuse to delete a System-Tagged page.
+- System Locks: Critical pages (like Home or 404) are protected by System Labels.
+Even if you give a client "Delete Page" permissions, Anita will refuse to delete a System-Labelged page.
 - Advanced: Create your client their very own custom admin page that they can use to update their menu without touching the admin panel

 Result: They feel empowered to update their content.
 You sleep soundly knowing they can't nuke the database.